Kodyin/Img-Acq/README.md

 # Web based Image Acquisition and Data Management System

-## The homepage of the web application is displayed below.
+## Homepage displayed below.
-Its main purpose is to collect high resolution photo and sacn ID for the local ID administration.
+Its main purpose is to collect high resolution photo, sacn ID and input relative information for the local ID administration.
+To communicate with the global oracle database, the information can be updated and well managed.

 ![Example](src/example.jpg)